garrett/cockpit-project.github.io/index.md

 ### Simple to use

-Cockpit makes GNU/Linux discoverable.
+Cockpit makes Linux discoverable.
 You don't *have to* remember commands at a command-line.

 See your server in a web browser and perform system tasks with a mouse.
 It's easy to start containers, administer storage, configure networks, and inspect logs.
 Basically, you can think of Cockpit like a graphical "desktop interface", but for individual servers.